makarandnadendla/Autoencoder-CNN/README.md

  - Encoder + ShallowNet

 In the case of the Autoencoder, we'll be testing it's ability to recreate images from the CIFAR-10 dataset, and based on those results we'll use the encoder layers as inputs for both MiniVGGNet and ShallowNet.
 For the rest, we'll be evaluating the model on their ability to correctly classify images in our test set.

+The in-depth report is named "Ridge-i Report.ipynb" in the parent directory.

 ## Requirements

  The relevant libraries are listed below: and their versions are listed below.
-I used a conda virtual environment to run this project, so all the installation instructions will be presumed to be in a conda environment.
+A conda virtual environment was used to run this project, so all the installation instructions will be presumed to be in a conda environment.
 - conda 4.8.3
 - conda-build 3.18.8
 - python 3.7.6